lucfreelance/eldorado/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⢦⡀⠀⡀⢦⠈
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⢦⡀⢦⠈
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⢦⠈
 ░v░ ░o░ ░i░ ░l░ ░a░ ░t░ ░i░ ░n░
 ```

-Voilatin are digital services in Virtual Assistance, Social Media, Community Manager and more.
+Voilatin are a Digital Agency for services in:

+- Virtual Assistance
+- Community Manager
+- SEO Copywriting
+- Image Branding
+- Social Media

+And more.
 Be our guess and explore our portfolio's services.

 [Voilatin](https://voilatin.vercel.app)

 # Nice commands

 - npx eleventy --serve
+- npm run build
 - npm run dev
-- npm run build
 - elevently
 - wslview